How to Make Money Streaming: 14 Ways to Generate Revenue from Online Video in 2025

 At the cheaper end of the spectrum, you can live stream with a $50 webcam or your cell phone.
 Unfortunately, going cheap may require broadcasters to sacrifice the video quality.

-We recommend checking out our dedicated post on choosing the best live streaming camera.
+To get on the right track, check out our dedicated post on choosing the best live streaming camera.

 Switching Hardware or Software